 Pipeline

-The Quoin team is relentlessly focused on developing and commercializing innovative treatments for rare and orphan diseases, for which none exists today.
-Our pipeline comprises four unique products that collectively have the potential to target a broad number of indications, including Netherton Syndrome, Scleroderma, Peeling Skin Syndrome, Palmoplantar Keratoderma, Epidermolysis Bullosa and others.
+Quoin’s team is relentlessly focused on developing and commercializing innovative treatments for rare and orphan diseases, for which none exists today.
+Our pipeline comprises three unique products that collectively have the potential to target a broad number of indications, including Netherton Syndrome, Scleroderma, Peeling Skin Syndrome, Ichthyosis, Microcystic Lymphatic Malformations, Angiofibroma, and others.
 We are committed to continuously expanding our pipeline of products to target additional rare and orphan diseases.

 Therapeutic Development Pipeline